Kyronne/data-skills-showcase/README.md

 <h1>Data Skills Showcase</h1>

-Creating this repository to showcase my Data Visualisation Skills, I will be creating a Website that will serve this function in the near future.
+Creating this repository to showcase my Data Visualisation Skills, I will be creating a Website that will serve this function in the next few days.

 Here is the work I am most proud of so far: